 All of this changed me and gave me a sense of purpose alongside teaching languages at a Sixth Form College in Cumbria, so when Graham Henry found me again in 2009, I was different from the person he had originally met in Germany in the early 1980s, not just because I was that much older, but because I’d come to new realisations about life and ultimately about him!
 We’d met as students in Germany and we became friends, meeting up once in the early 90s and otherwise maintaining sporadic contact.
 If at that time, someone had suggested that we would one day marry, I would have dismissed the suggestion without further consideration.
 He was a friend, a Yorkshire man .. not very exotic.
 By 2009 though, I had very different values and priorities, and Graham clearly had depth, sensitivity and a truly beautiful heart.
 We wasted little time and were married less than two years later.

 Together we are a little out of the ordinary.
 Graham lost weight, a significant weight loss, as he adopted many of my ‘natural food’ eating habits, (which continue to evolve as we do) and the impetus of that discovery prompted us to share with others what we’d discovered for ourselves.
-We’re a husband and wife team who set out to inspire others who also wish to make life changes.
-To date we’ve run talks and classes, including meditation classes, but primarily around food, and we provide lunches for those who are curious to know more about the high raw diet we eat.
+We’re a husband and wife team who set out to educate and inspire others who also wish to make life changes.
+To date we’ve run talks and classes, including meditation classes, but primarily around food, and we have provided lunches for those who are curious to know more about the high raw diet we eat.
 We haven’t finished learning, and I hope we never will.
-Life throws challenges our way, which have recently included virus-induced chronic fatigue for me.
+Life throws challenges our way, which, in 2018, included virus-induced chronic fatigue for me.
 Again, I have looked to heal myself naturally, to bring myself back into balance, and once again, I have had good reason to thoroughly appreciate the power of nature, specifically whole plant foods.
 I have been completely free of the fatigue for long enough to conclude that it is now part of my past and not my present.